 If you would like further information about the Peer Mentor program or have any questions regarding the application form, please email: email@example.com

-The Faculty is committed to providing Research Higher Degree (RHD) candidates with a quality research training experience.
+The Faculty is committed to providing Higher Degree Research (HDR) candidates with a quality research training experience.
 This includes the provision of appropriate physical resources to undertake their research and quality supervision.

 Students should read the University Code of Practice for Research Higher Degree Candidature

-Students should also check the RHD Blackboard sites that they are automatically enrolled into once they commence.
-The 2 sites are: Business & Law RHD Students and the RHD Candidates Course – which is run by the Office of Graduates Studies.
-The login page for Blackboard is https://uonline.newcastle.edu.au/webapps/portal/frameset.jsp
+Students should also check the HDR Blackboard sites that they are automatically enrolled into once they commence.
+The 2 sites are: Business & Law HDR Students and the HDR Candidates Course – which is run by Graduate Research.
+Click here to login to Blackboard

-Students can download the most recent copy of the RHD Student Handbook below.
-Please note though that information on the University's website will be the most up to date; and will supersede information contained within the handbook.
+Students can download the most recent copy of the HDR Student Handbook below.
+Please note the information on the University's website will be the most up to date; and may supersede information contained within the handbook.

-The Faculty is committed to providing research higher degree students with appropriate and consistent resources to ensure equity among students in all Schools within the Faculty.
+The Faculty is committed to providing HDR students with appropriate and consistent resources to ensure equity among students in all Schools within the Faculty.
 In order to achieve this result, resources for these students will be provided and funded at the Faculty level as follows:

-Students who are enrolled fulltime in a RHD program will be provided with access to a workstation within the Faculty at which to undertake their research training.
-The Faculty will ensure the maximum utilisation of available space, however students who are enrolled part time may be required to share space.
+Students who are enrolled full-time in an HDR program will be provided with access to a workstation within the Faculty at which to undertake their research training.
+The Faculty will ensure the maximum utilisation of available space, however students who are enrolled part-time will be required to share space.

-The Faculty will provide a workstation, chair, lockable pedestal drawers and a bookshelf unit in a shared space dedicated to research higher degree students.
-Access to a network printer will be provided.
+Students working from New Space in the Newcastle City Precinct should read the New Space Workplace Handbook to familiarise themselves with the features and support available at New Space.
+The Faculty will provide a workstation, chair, drawers and a bookshelf unit in a shared space dedicated to higher degree research students.
+Access to a network printer will also be provided.